Skip to content

 Certificate

-Participants will be awarded an official IPDET workshop participation certificate.
+Participants will be awarded an official IPDET workshop certificate of attendance during graduation night at the end of each week.

 Session 1